-The stress corrosion susceptibility of SCR welded joints under hydrogen pre-charging
+The influence of hydrogen pre-charging on the stress corrosion susceptibility of SCR welded joints

 -